neerapatadia/BMEG591E_Assignment2/BMEG_591E_Assignment2.md

 ## Run this with <taskfile> replaced with the name of your task file.
 ./runTheseJobsSerially.sh ./fastqToFilteredBam.sh <taskfile>
 #?# What happened?
 Enter your answer below - 1 pt
+running pipeline for iPSC_input
+Already performed fastqc of iPSC_input running pipeline for H3K27me3_input
+Already performed fastqc of H3K27me3_input
+"""
-## The script ran the fastqc on both the IPSC data and the H3K27me3 data
+The script ran the fastqc on both the IPSC data and the H3K27me3 data
+"""
 #?# Now run that same command again.
 What happened this time?
 Why?
 Answer below.  - 2 pts
 ##
 """
 This time the script did not execute the fastqc line in the script.
 This is because on the initial run, the script creates the $sample.fastqc.done file.
-When this file has been made, it goes into the else statement, which does not re-run the fastqc analysis on the file.
+When this file has been made, and you re-run the script, the if statement is no longer true, because the $sample.fastq.done file has been created, so the script goes into the else statement, which does not re-run the fastqc analysis on the file, and instead echos the statement that the fastqc analysis has already been performed on the file.
 """
 #?# What can you do to make it run the same way as it did the first time?
 Answer below with the command(s) that would make it run the same way as the first time - 2 pts
 ## --
-rm $sample.fastqc.done
+cd /home/npatadia_bmeg22/assignment2_bmeg591e/pipeline_out/ # go to directory with the .done files rm *.fastqc.done #remove .done files for all samples.
 ```

 ### d.
 Filling in the pipeline